Dainiustver/Resources-App/README.md

 Another dummy project based on Udemy VueJS course.
-For learning purposes only.
+For learning purposes only